freesewing/freesewing/markdown/org/docs/patterns/bella/options/frontarmholepitchdepth/en.md

 ---
-title: Front armhole pitch depth
+title: "Front armhole pitch depth"
+---

 ---

 ![The effect of the front armhole pitch depth option on the pattern](sample.png)